Protonk/sr-characters/New/theorycrafting/ninja.md

 ####Role:

 19 to hit with the katana (9P 3AP).
 18-20 on sneaking rolls, 13-15 on palming.
 10 on navigation, tracking and perception.
+16 to hit with knives.

 ____
 ####Human